Autoroutes of Morocco: Realized

-In 2006, it was announced that ADM will be investing 6.18 billion dirhams ($859 million) to develop its highway network in 2007.
-These investment packages are part of the objective that aim to complete 1,500 km by 2012.
+In 2006, it was announced that ADM would be investing 6.18 billion dirhams ($859 million) to develop its highway network in 2007.
+These investment packages were part of the objective that aimed to complete 1,500 km by 2012.

-As of August 2016, ADM manages 1808 km of Morocco's toll roads.
+As of August 2016, ADM managed 1808 km of Morocco's toll roads.
 As of November 2016 the total length of Morocco's motorways is 1,808 kilometres (paid) and 1,093 kilometres (free) expressways.

 Planned

 The Kingdom of Morocco is planning investments of around €23 billion in road construction until 2035.
-The Moroccan government has announced that more than 5,500 kilometres of new highways and expressways are to be constructed with investment totalling €8.8 billion.
+The Moroccan government has announced that more than 5,500 kilometres of new highways and expressways are to be constructed, this will be an investment totalling €8.8 billion.
 This includes 700 km of 3x2 roads that will be constructed.

 Also 45,000 km of new rural roads will be created in rural areas and the modernization of 7,000 km of rural roads.
 It is part of new plan of the Moroccan Ministry of Transport, which will invest 660 billion dirhams in the transport and logistics sector.